Together for Vojvodina (party): History

 In preparation for the 2022 parliamentary election, ZZV formed a coalition with the Democratic Alliance of Croats in Vojvodina (DSHV).
 A minority of members of the Republic Electoral Commission raised the suspicion of the coalition abusing the right to run as a national minority list because the candidates were from non-minority parties, primarily from LSV.
 This coalition received public support from LSV and the Vojvodina's Party.
-The ZZV–DSHV coalition, dubbed as "Vojvodinians", campaigned on "bringing Vojvodina back to the National Assembly", while it also voiced support for progressive policies, multiculturalism, fiscal decentralisation, and "dirty technologies".
-One of its representatives, Tomislav Žigmanov of DSHV, stated its support for the accession of Serbia to the European Union and NATO.
+The ZZV–DSHV coalition, dubbed "Vojvodinians", campaigned on "bringing Vojvodina back to the National Assembly", while it also voiced support for progressive policies, multiculturalism, fiscal decentralisation, and opposition to "dirty technologies".
+One of its representatives, Tomislav Žigmanov of DSHV, stated that the coalition supports for the accession of Serbia to the European Union and NATO.
 The coalition won 2 seats in the National Assembly, one of which went to Aleksandar Olenik of ZZV.
 ZZV became part of the European Regions parliamentary group, which was chaired by Olenik. Žigmanov announced on 23 October 2022 that he accepted the position of becoming the minister of human and minority rights and social dialogue; Olenik then terminated the ZZV–DSHV coalition.
 The parliamentary group was dissolved two days later.

+ZZV became part of a coalition composed of LSV and Democratic Fellowship of Vojvodina Hungarians in November 2023.
+The coalition announced that they would take part in the 2023 Vojvodina provincial election and that they would campaign on autonomism, decentralisation, improving healthcare, infrastructure, water systems, education, and rights of ethnic minorities.